johnny261/2025-2-IoT/capa_per_01/README2.md

-# Basic Components of an IoT System
+Fcheat# Basic Components of an IoT System

 ## Objectives